 Through a display of artwork alongside mini-stories we would like your help in coming up with visions of a better 2035.
-Most of us know to some degree that we can’t continue as we are.
 The aim of this project is to inspire people to work towards this better future.

-We are starting with workshops in our local area around Herefordshire and Worcestershire in the UK, but we will accept stories and art from anywhere!
+We have been running workshops in our local area around Herefordshire and Worcestershire in the UK, but we accept stories and art from anywhere!

 How do we travel?
 What do we eat?
 Where does our food come from?
 How do we use less energy?
 What does government look like?
 How do we cope with extreme weather?
 How do we get on with each other?
 How do we treat nature and animals?